By Niall Ferguson

 By contrast, The People’s Republic of China has achieved astonishing growth without good legal institutions and without much improvement in them.
 However, many scholars argue that if China does not now transition to the rule of law, there will be a low institutional ceiling, limiting its future growth.

 The case of Bo Xilai’s anti-corruption campaign in Chongqing illustrates just how far China still is from the rule of law.

 As He Weifang has pointed out, the Chongqing judges essentially acted as an arm of Bo’s regime, accepting extorted confessions and omitting cross-examination.
-For years, He Weifang has campaigned for judicial independence, accountability of the National People’s Congress, especially in regard to taxation, freedom of the press and conversion of the Communist Party into a ‘properly registered legal entity’, subject to the law – including the meaningless rights in Article 35 of the PRC Constitution.
+For years, He Weifang has campaigned for judicial independence, the accountability of the National People’s Congress, especially with regard to taxation, the freedom of the press and the conversion of the Communist Party into a ‘properly registered legal entity’, subject to the law – including the currently meaningless rights in Article 35 of the PRC Constitution.

 For those of us who live in the West, where lawyers often seem to have become their own vested interest, it’s strange to encounter lawyers who aim at this kind radical change.
 Today, however, Chinese lawyers – who numbered just 150,000 in 2007 – are a crucial force in China’s rapidly evolving public sphere.

 Recent surveys suggest that they are ‘strongly inclined towards political reform… and are profoundly discontented with the political status quo’.